klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.isTxHashStrict(input)
 ```

-Returns `true` if input is in transaction hash format, otherwise it returns `false`.
+Returns `true` if the input is in transaction hash format, otherwise it returns `false`.
 This function only looks at the input and determines if it is in the format of a transaction hash.
 Difference to [caver.utils.isTxHash](#istxhash) is that it expects HEX to be prefixed with ``0x``.

 **NOTE** This function has been deprecated.
 Use [isValidHashStrict](#isvalidhashstrict) to determine if a valid hash is 32 bytes long.